On the Uniform Computational Content of Computability Theory: Introduction

-In Section~\ref{sec:preliminaries} we present some basic facts on the Weihrauch lattice that are included in order to keep this paper self-contained.
-In Section~\ref{sec:choice} we include a preliminary discussion on some versions of choice and omniscience that we need throughout this paper.
-In Section~\ref{sec:indiscriminative} we introduce the notion of an indiscriminative problem or theorem and we prove some basic facts about them.
-In Section~\ref{sec:DNC} we discuss diagonal non-computability $\DNC$ and in Section~\ref{sec:PA} the closely related problem of complete extensions of Peano arithmetic $\PA$.
-In Section~\ref{sec:MLR-WWKL} we consider Martin-L\"of randomness and different uniform versions of Weak Weak K\H{o}nig's Lemma $\WWKL$ in relation to the previously mentioned problems.
-The relevant version of $\WWKL$ are taken from \cite{BGH15a}.
+This shows that $\PA$ can be seen as a quotient of weak K\H{o}nig's lemma $\WKL$ and $\C_\IN'$ (which denotes the jump of choice on the natural numbers).
+Results like this show how an indiscriminative problem can be used to characterize the relationship between two discriminative problems and hence establish a connection between analysis and computability theory.
+In Section~\ref{sec:MLR-WWKL} we consider Martin-L\"of randomness and different uniform versions of weak weak K\H{o}nig's lemma (denoted by $\WWKL$) in relation to the previously mentioned problems.
+The relevant versions of $\WWKL$ are taken from \cite{BGH15a}.
 The results achieved in this context are summarized in the diagram in Figure~\ref{fig:diagram-DNC} on Page~\pageref{fig:diagram-DNC}.
-In Section~\ref{sec:LBT} we classify the uniform computational content of the Low Basis Theorem $\LBT$ in relation to other known problems related to lowness and Weak K\H{o}nig's Lemma.
-In Section~\ref{sec:HYP} we continue with a study of the hyperimmunity problem $\HYP$.
-In Sections~\ref{sec:KPT} and \ref{sec:JIT} we study the Kleene-Post Theorem $\KPT$ and the Jump Inversion Theorem of Jockusch and Soare, respectively.
-The well-known fact that van Lambalgen's Theorem can be used to create a pair of incomparable Turing degrees yields a uniform reduction of the Kleene Post Theorem to $\MLR$.
-Likewise a theorem of Yu allows a reduction of $\KPT$ to the 1--genericity problem $1\dash\GEN$.
-The Jump Inversion Theorem $\JIT$ appears to be the only current example of a theorem that is continuous, but not computable.
-Sections~\ref{sec:COH} and \ref{sec:COH-deg} are devoted to the cohesiveness problem and the Section~\ref{sec:BWT} to closely related weak versions of the Bolzano-Weierstra\ss{} Theorem.
-In this section we borrow some ideas of the proof theoretic study of cohesiveness $\COH$ and the Bolzano-Weierstra\ss{} Theorem in \cite{Kre11}.
-One of the main results on the cohesiveness problem is that it can be characterized with the help of the limit operation $\lim$ and the jump of Weak Weak K\H{o}nig's Lemma $\WWKL'$ by
+In Section~\ref{sec:LBT} we classify the uniform computational content of the low basis theorem in relation to other known problems related to lowness and weak K\H{o}nig's lemma.
+In Section~\ref{sec:HYP} we continue with a study of the hyperimmunity problem.
+In Sections~\ref{sec:KPT} and \ref{sec:JIT} we study the Kleene-Post theorem and the jump inversion theorem of Friedberg, respectively.
+The well-known fact that van Lambalgen's theorem can be used to create a pair of incomparable Turing degrees yields a uniform reduction of the Kleene-Post theorem to $\MLR$.
+Likewise a theorem of Yu allows a reduction of $\KPT$ to $1\dash\GEN$.
+The jump inversion theorem appears to be the only current example of a theorem that is continuous but not computable.
+Sections~\ref{sec:COH} and \ref{sec:COH-deg} are devoted to the cohesiveness problem and Section~\ref{sec:BWT} to closely related weak versions of the Bolzano-Weierstra\ss{} theorem.
+In this section we borrow some ideas of the proof-theoretic study of cohesiveness and the Bolzano-Weierstra\ss{} theorem in \cite{Kre11}.
+One of the main results on the cohesiveness problem is that it can be characterized with the help of the limit operation $\lim$ and the jump of weak weak K\H{o}nig's lemma by